kimsagha/DB_Transaction_analysis/README.md

   - column 2: ip address
   - column 3: state
   - column 4: sum of number of byte of (column 1 + column 2 + column 3)

+### NOTES
+- Conda environment with Python 3.9 setup
+- Installed: pandas
+- Need encryption keys to view data in DB Browser for SQLite